ALinuxPerson/dip/README.md

 2023-06-06T09:02:09.086682Z DEBUG dip_common::serve: start serving connections
 ```

-Here are the locations of `host.toml` and `remote.toml` depending on operating system.
+Here are the locations of `host.toml` and `remote.toml` depending on operating system. **Note that Windows is not
+supported yet (although it is being worked on), and macOS is untested.**

 * Linux
   * **host.toml**: `$XDG_CONFIG_HOME/dip/host.toml` or `$HOME/.config/dip/host.toml`, example is